 - 1 tsp. granulated cane sugar

-- 1 cup vanilla dairy or non-dairy yogurt, at room temperature (So Delicious® Vanilla Coconut Yogurt* - (I like vanilla flavor, but plain is fine)
+- 1 cup dairy or non-dairy yogurt, room temperature (So Delicious® Vanilla Coconut Yogurt* - (I like vanilla flavor, but plain is fine)

 - 1 tsp. apple cider vinegar

 - 5 large egg yolks at room temperature (slightly mixed)**

 - 1/3 cup safflower oil OR sunflower oil OR non-GMO canola oil OR other mild oil